In the wintertime, there’s no better time for a bowl of healthy and warming soup!

 A simple way to avoid this issue is to make your soups yourself!
 While this may seem like a daunting task, it’s actually quite easy, and we are here to give you the play by play to simplify the process even further.
 On top of avoiding high sodium concentrations, making your soups at home allows you to fill them with polyphenol-rich ingredients.

 Bonus – this recipe freezes really well.
-I like to freeze it in pint jars, so I have a perfect single-serving lunch.
+Try freezing it in pint jars for the perfect single-serving lunch.
 Just warm and serve!

 Lemon Chicken and Kale Soup Recipe